-The Archdiocese of Denver Management Corporation (the "Management Corporation") performs payroll services for the Organization.
-Prior to October 2020, the Organization reimbursed the Management Corporation for the payroll amounts.
-Beginning in November 2020, the Organization began funding payroll amounts directly.
+The Archdiocese of Denver Management Corporation (the "Management Corporation") performs payroll and Human Resources services for the Organization.

 The Archdiocese of Denver Welfare Benefits Trust administers a self-funded employee benefit plan (the Benefits Trust) for the employee participants of the Archdiocese, certain related entities, and the parishes within the territory of the Archdiocese.
 The Benefits Trust purchases health insurance coverage for claims in excess of certain amounts.
 The coverage is also effective if aggregate cash payments exceed defined limits.
 Participants covered under the Benefits Trust have access to various healthcare facilities through a contracted managed care network.
-The Organization paid \$50,245 and \$42,978 to the Benefits Trust during the years ended June 30, 2021 and 2020, respectively.
+The Organization paid \$17,572 and \$50,245 to the Benefits Trust during the years ended June 30, 2022 and 2021, respectively.